Eli-Murphy/WordleCalculator/README.md

 I am relativly new to coding, so there are some bugs I am currently working on.
 Below are the known bugs.

 Bug 27 January 2022: If there are letters that are in the unknown location section, it will still give it the possibility of being in the known incorrect spot.
-  Ex:

 Wordle Word: Chase
 Known position letters: -ha--
-    Known letters unknown position: c (Yellow in first position, meaning cant start with C) Return possibilities: ['chace', 'chafe', 'chaff', 'chain', 'chair', 'chalk', 'champ', 'chant', 'chaos', 'chaps', 'chard', 'charm', 'chars', 'chart', 'chary', 'chase',    'chasm', 'chats', 'shack', 'whack']
+Known letters unknown position: c (Yellow in first position, meaning cant start with C)
+Return possibilities: ['chace', 'chafe', 'chaff', 'chain', 'chair', 'chalk', 'champ', 'chant', 'chaos', 'chaps', 'chard', 'charm', 'chars', 'chart', 'chary', 'chase',    'chasm', 'chats', 'shack', 'whack']
 It is returning wirds that begin with C when the user knows it cannot.
 Status: Work In Progress

 ## To-Be-Added Features
 * Try/Except on user inputs